-- Charles-Henri de Taffin (Head of Legal, Compliance and Internal Audit)
+- Charles-Henri de Taffin (Head of Legal, Compliance and Contract Management)

-- Lisa Coleman (Managing Director for the Regional Business Unit UK and for MTS Germany & CEE)
+- Lisa Coleman (Managing Director for Regional Business Unit UK and for MTS Germany & CEE)

-- Wolf Kunisch (Chief Operations Officer and Deputy CEO for equensWorldline)
+- Wolf Kunisch (Chief Business Division Officer for Financial Services and Chief Operating Officer at equensWorldline)

 - Alessandro Baroni (Chief Market Officer of equensWorldline)

-- Claude France (Managing Director for the Regional Business Unit France (excluding equensWorldline) and for MTS Benelux & Nordics).
+- Claude France (Managing Director for Regional Business Unit France (excluding equensWorldline) and for MTS Benelux & Nordics)

 Gilles Grapinet is a graduate of the Ecole Nationale d’Administration and a French Inspecteur Général des Finances.
 He was Director of Information Systems and Strategy at the French Direction Générale des Impôts (Tax Department) and Director of the Copernic program, charged with creating an “e-Tax department” for electronic filing of tax returns and payment of taxes.
 He was an economic and financial adviser to the French Prime Minister in 2003 and 2004, then Chief of Staff to the ministers of Economy and Finance (2004 to 2007).
 In 2007, he joined the Executive Committee of France’s Crédit Agricole SA bank as Head of Strategy and later, of the Group’s Systems and Payment Services division.
 Mr. Grapinet joined Atos in December 2008.
 He currently serves as Senior Executive Vice President in charge of Global Functions for the Atos Group.
 In this role, he has headed Global Support Functions, ensured coordination and development of Global Sales and Marketing and Consulting and Technology Services division and supervised development of the Group’s activities.
 He has been Chief Executive Officer of Worldline since July 2013.
 Gilles Grapinet was decorated Chevalier de la Légion d’Honneur in 2011.

 Marc-Henri Desportes is a graduate of the Ecole Polytechnique and the Ecole des Mines de Paris.
 He was Deputy Program Director of the Copernic program at the French Ministry of Finance from 2000 to 2005.
 The next year, Mr. Desportes took charge of audit coordination at BNP Paribas.
 He then became Chief Information Officer at BNL, the Italian subsidiary of BNP Paribas.
 He joined the Atos Group in 2009 as Director of the Global Innovation and Business Strategy (GIBS), becoming Director of the High Technology Settlement Services and Specialized Activities business unit in July 2011.
-Mr. Desportes became a member of the Executive Committee of Atos SE and, in July 2013, Senior Executive Vice President of Worldline.
-He was appointed Worldline’s General Manager in 2014.
+Mr. Desportes became a member of the Executive Committee of Atos SE and, in July 2013, Senior Executive Vice President of Worldline and Deputy CEO in 2018.

 Christophe Duquenne is a graduate of the Ecole Centrale in Paris.
 He joined Atos in 1987 and has held numerous managerial positions there.
 After directing the Group’s French activities for six years, he joined the global management team in July 2011.
 Mr. Duquenne is a member of the Executive Committee of Atos SE and was appointed CTO of Worldline in July 2013.
 He was also responsible for Worldline’s Merchant Services Global Business Line, before being appointed as the Group’s Chief Operations Officer in 2016, in addition to his role as Chief Technical Officer.